Supporting communities both here and abroad

 In 2014, John and Kathleen established the International Gift of Hearing program to repurpose used hearing aids, given their strong medical ties in Rwanda.
 In Canada, hearing aids over 90 days old cannot be resold in Canada, even if they work perfectly.

-Local drives are initiated by the Hear Well Be WellTM team each time the Tiedes return to Rwanda.
-They work to educate local doctors, nurses and specialists on hearing loss and hearing aid technology to properly care for their patients.
+Local drives initiated by the Hear Well Be Well teams each time the Tiedes return to Rwanda help support hearing solutions for those in trying circumstances.
+They also work to educate local doctors, nurses, and specialists on hearing loss and hearing aid technology to properly care for their patients.